Deep Double Descent via Smooth Interpolation: Related work

 \section{Related work}

-Our work presents an empirical study of deep double descent in relationship to smoothness of the loss landscape, with respect to the input variable.
+Recent years have seen increased interest in the study of smoothness of deep networks in relationship to generalization.
+For studies of \textit{learned representations}, interpreting networks as functions of their parameters, loss landscape smoothness has been related to improved generalization~\citep{chao2021linear,foret2020sharpness,rosca2020case}, increased stability to perturbations~\citep{keskar2016large}, reduced minimum description length~\citep{hochreiter1997flat}, as well as better model compression~\citep{chang2021provable}.

+Additionally, for networks interpreted as functions of their input, for a \textit{fixed parameterization}, sensitivity of the networks' learned function has been connected to generalization performance~\citep{lejeune2019implicit, novak2018sensitivity}.
+Indeed mounting evidence, both empirical~\citep{gamba2022all,gamba2020hyperplane,novak2018sensitivity} as well as theoretical~\citep{bubeck2021universal,neyshabur2018role}, suggests that large overparameterized models achieve robust generalization~\citep{chao2021linear} via smoothness of the learned function.
+While overparameterization alone is not enough to guarantee strong robustness~\citep{chen2021robust,rice20overfitting}, the large number of parameters of modern networks is thought to promote implicit regularization of the network's function~\citep{gamba2022all, bubeck2021universal, neyshabur2018role, neyshabur2015search}.
+In this context, a direct study of interpolation via the parameter-space interpretation is limited by confounders, such as symmetries of linear layers~\citep{singh2020model,li2015convergent}, for which different parameterizations may yield the same equivalent interpolating function~\citep{simsek2021geometry}.
+Thus, our work adopts the input-space view of the loss landscape, to directly study sharpness of interpolation around each training point.

 Our methodology builds upon input-space sensitivity analyses for neural networks, presenting a first systematic study of the role of overparameterization in promoting smoothness of the network's learned function.
 The smoothness measures presented in section~\ref{sec:methodology}, are inspired by the vast body of work on the loss landscape of neural networks in parameter space.
 Due to the extensive theoretical literature on double descent in simplified controlled settings such as linear regression~\citep{muthukumar2020harmless,bartlett2020benign,belkin2018overfitting}, in the following we mainly draw connections to prior work targeting deep networks.

-\paragraph{Deep Double Descent} The classical bias-variance interpretation states that small low-complexity models are characterized by high bias and low variance, while increasing model size reduces bias at the cost of increased variance.
-After a threshold of optimal bias-variance tradeoff, model variance grows too large, causing the test performance to degrade, showing the characteristic U-shaped test error curve~\citet{geman1992biasvariance}.
-However, by increasing model size even further, a second descent in the test error is observed~\citep{belkin2019reconciling}.
-This phenomenon was first observed for several machine learning algorithms with increasing model size (model-wise), but \citet{nakkiran2019deep} showed a similar trend during training of deep networks (epoch-wise), as well as for increasing dataset size (sample-wise).